This unit plan from the Academy of American Poets encourages students to explore poems by historical and contemporary poets.

 Peer Review: Mirroring Activity

-Step 1: Place your students in heterogeneous groups of three (or in their usual writing groups, if you do peer review regularly).
+Step 1: When students have finished writing their first drafts, place students in heterogeneous groups of four (or in their usual writing groups, if you do peer review regularly).

-Step 2: Ask students in each group to exchange letters so they each have someone else’s.
+Step 2: Ask students to exchange letters within their groups so they each have someone else's.

-Step 7: Continue the process in each group until all three people have had their letters read back to them and recorded helpful comments.
+Step 6: Continue the process in each group until all students have had their letters read back to them and recorded helpful comments.

-Step 2: Have the students hand in their second drafts to you for questions and comments.
+Step 2: Have students hand in their second drafts to you for questions and comments.

 Submitting Letters to the Academy of American Poets

-We encourage you to submit your students’ letters for possible publication on Poets.org in May 2016.
-Send all letters via post or email by April 30, 2016.
-Please include each student’s name, the poet that inspired his or her poem, and the name of your school.
+We encourage you to submit your students' letters to the Chancellors for possible publication on Poets.org in May 2019.
+Send all letters via post or email by April 30, 2019.
+Please include each student's first name, the student's grade level, the name of your school, and the poet that inspired his or her letter.

 The Academy of American Poets